 RETAIL PRICE: $140

 BEST PLACE TO BUY: eBay

 Now moving on to the front, this is where things get not so exciting, so to speak.
-The forefoot being only plain phylon – no Air, no REACT or even Lunarlon – brought me back again to the same question… Does it worth 140$?
+The forefoot being only plain phylon – no Air, no REACT, or even Lunarlon – brought me back again to the same question… Is it worth 140$?
 The answer is NO. Obviously, that should not apply to everyone.

 Personally, I would love to see a thin Air pillow in front not only because I’m a bigger dude and I need cushion in every spot possible, but only for heavy forefoot strikers & explosive players as well.
 I know for sure they would agree with me on that.
 Instead, we’re dealing with a rather low platform with plenty of court feel and responsiveness to go with.
 So if you’re looking for a balance between low/responsive front & high/soft ride in the back then the Exodus is all about that.